Popular Football Betting Markets Explained — How They Work

 In the Correct Score football market you bet on what the score will be in a match, from a list of possible outcomes.

-The most likely outcomes for professional games tend to be lower scoring results — such as 1-0 or 2-1.
+The most likely outcome for professional football games tends to be lower scoring results — such as 1-0 or 2-1.
 However, the likelihood of any score depends on the two teams in question.
-Their style of play and how they compare to one another is a key.
+Their style of play, motivation and how they compare to one another is a key.

-The Correct Score market requires great precision; making a correct prediction is challenging.
+The Correct Score market requires great precision and making a correct prediction is challenging.
 Hence many scorelines — particularly the abnormal/shock results — pay out far more than standard 1×2 market winning bets.

 Over/Under X Goals

 The reason the Over/Under markets are listed with decimal representations like 2.5 rather than whole goals like 2 is so that all possible scorelines are included.
-For example, in a “Over/Under 2 Goals” market, a 1-1 draw would be disregarded entirely as it has neither over or under 2 goals; it has 2 goals exactly.
+For example, if a “Over/Under 2 Goals” market existed, a 1-1 draw would be disregarded entirely as it has neither over or under 2 goals; it has 2 goals exactly.

 Now imagine you place a bet on “Under 2.5 goals” in the match between Everton and Leicester.
 In this market the scorelines of 0-0, 1-0, 0-1, 1-1, 2-0, and 0-2 are all winning outcomes (as they each have less than 2.5 goals).
 For any other outcome the bet loses — it’s as simple as that.